 My clothes were wet from the rain I’d run through to get here.
 I’d left school after the panic attack started and ran all the way here.
 Everything was soaked.
 My pants, shoes, everything.

 I nodded briefly.
 Normally, I would have undressed myself because the thought of anyone touching me well I was panicking made it worse.
 But with Ryan, I was always okay.
 My parents were going to kill me for missing more classes.
-The therapist always tried to make them understand that these responses to stress were normal but my parents never got it.
+The therapist always tried to make them understand that these responds to stress were normal but my parents never got it.

 Before I met Ryan, I used to just pass out half the time, I’d wake up in the hospital and my parents would be there to roll their eyes at me.
-You’d think they’d be more concerned, I could have gotten a concussion, or brain damage.
+You’d think they’d be more concerned, I could have gotten a concussion or brain damage.
 The other times I’d just run out and found a quiet place and listen to music till I came down from the panic myself.

 I was never sure which was worse.
 Passing out or running away.
 With passing out you woke up in an unknown room, with needles and fluids going into you and bright, shining fluorescent lights overhead.
 Running away you had to continue to experience the panic till it passed.
 Most panic attacks were over in minutes, mine were never like that.
 They stayed for hours until the event that was stressing me out passed or I ended up panicking and running out or passing out.

-Ryan pushed my plaid shirt off my shoulder gently and tossed it out into the hall.
+Ryan pushed my plaid shirt off my shoulders gently and tossed it out into the hall.
 I watched it fly out and land in a heap.
 I lifted my arms up so he could pull my shirt off, my shoulders were sore from running and the rain.
 His fingers were warm against my icy, wet skin.
 My shirt ended up in the same heap.

 “Can you stand?” he asked gently.